TherapyNottingham/TN2021/content/post/2021-08-01-Therapy-Nottingham-Is-Expanding/index.md

 ---
-title: Therapy Nottingham is expanding!
-date: 2021-08-01
-summary: Therapy Nottingham is expanding and moving to a new City Cenre location.
-authors:
-  - justin
 image:
   filename: work_plans.jpg
   caption:
   alt_text: Picture of plans.
   focal_point: center

+# Summary for listings and search engines
+summary: Therapy Nottingham is expanding and moving to a new City Centre location.

+# Link this post with a project
+projects: []

+# Date published
+date: "2021-08-09T00:00:00Z"

+# Date updated
+lastmod: "2021-08-09T00:00:00Z"

+# Is this an unpublished draft?
+draft: false

+# Show this page in the Featured widget?
+featured: false

+# Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+image:
+  caption: ''
+  focal_point: ""
+  placement: 2
+  preview_only: false

+authors:
+- justin

+# tags:

+# categories:

 ---

 Opening in 2022, the Therapy Nottingham service will be expanding, and moving to a new city-centre location.